5ire-org/5ire-rust-api/test-no-std/README.md

-This crate serves the purpose of testing no_std support of substrate-api-client
+This crate serves the purpose of testing no_std support of fire-api-client

 Just build it with
 ```